 Summary and Conclusion

 I acknowledge my need to improve in this area.
-One of the reason I chose to write on this subject is to review the doctrines the Lord has provided those who would follow Him.
+One of the reasons I chose to write on this subject is to review the doctrines the Lord has provided those who would follow Him.
 Next, I have been asking myself what I can do to be more faithful in remembering the poor and the needy, the sick and the afflicted.
 Following are a few ideas that I am working on—please add any ideas you would suggest in comments:

 Pay a generous fast offering